simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-and-system-administration-do-you-really-need-a-degree/index.en.md

 ---
-title: "Do you really need a degree to get into Cyber Security and System Administration?"
+title: "Do You Need a Degree for Cybersecurity or SysAdmin?"
 date: 2023-02-12
 toc: true
 draft: false